asimabbas31/seh/README.md

-# Ansible/bastion host  Installation on node:
+# Ansible  Installation on node:

-Create an EC2 instance on AWS.
-I choose a micro sized instance since it is on the free-tier and it’s only purpose is to access other servers.
-And we will use the same host for the AWS nodes deployment through Ansible playbooks.

-Edit your local ~/.ssh/config file

-Host bastion
-  Hostname ansible-ssh
-  User ansible
-  ForwardAgent yes

- - Enable VPC peering between Bastion VPC to Private Instance VPC
- - Configure security group of Bastion host to allow SSH into it only from trusted network
- - Disable SSH from all other instances.

 Install Ansible based on the OS of the machine from which you plan to execute the script.
+If you have a Bastian server in your infrastruce please add the ssh forwarding details using the https://blog.scottlowe.org/2015/12/24/running-ansible-through-ssh-bastion-host/

-**Installation guide **
+**Installation guide for UBUNTU **

 Ansible Installation on Ubuntu